 Retinal detachment interrupts the normal functioning of the retina in processing visual data by cutting off its supply of oxygen and nutrients.
 The longer the detachment, the greater the number of photoreceptor cells that are permanently destroyed.

-Retinal detachment-especially macula-on rhegmatogenous detachment-is considered an ocular emergency that typically requires surgery within 24 hours.
+Macula-on rhegmatogenous retinal detachment is considered an ocular emergency, and prompt surgical repair often within 24 to 72 hours is recommended to prevent macular involvement, depending on clinical circumstances.
 Macula-off detachments are also urgent but may have a window of several days, depending on severity.

 There are three principal types of retinal detachment: